alexandersundquist/alexandersundquist/README.md

 ## Hello and welcome!

 I am currently on my final year of the five year integrated Master's degree in Industrial Economics and Technology Management with a specialization in Data Science and AI at Uppsala University.
-In my degree, thus far, I have mainly focused on business development and engineering, with touches of computer science and data analysis.
+For the first three years of the degree, I focused on business development and engineering, with touches of computer science and data analysis.
 For the last two years of the degree, I will be taking a deep dive into machine learning and data science.